Find Affordable College Courses

 6 Yearly Graduations

 Michigan State University comes in at #13 on our list of the most popular colleges offering doctor's degrees in educational/instructional technology.
 Each year, around 49,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,966 per year, while in-state graduate students, on average, pay $19,714 per year.
-The educational/instructional technology program at Michigan State University awarded 6 doctor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in educational/instructional technology from Michigan State.
+About 88% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #14